Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Introduction

-In this paper, we settle the approximability of the \dtp: \begin{thm} There is an $O(\log m)$-approximation for the \dtp with arbitrary test costs and arbitrary probabilities; the problem admits the same approximation ratio even when the tests have non-binary outcomes. \end{thm} In fact, this result arises as a special case of the following theorem: \begin{thm} There is an $O(\log^2 n \log m)$-factor approximation algorithm for the adaptive TSP problem. \end{thm} In this paper, we first prove the latter result for adaptive TSP, and then show how that algorithm specialized to the \dtp actually gives us the claimed $O(\log m)$-factor approximation.\\
+In this paper, we settle the approximability of the \dtp: \begin{theorem} There is an $O(\log m)$-approximation algorithm for the \dtp with arbitrary test costs and arbitrary probabilities, where $m$ is the number of diseases.
+The problem admits the same approximation ratio even when the tests have non-binary outcomes. \end{theorem} In fact, this result arises as a special case of the following theorem: \begin{theorem} There is an $O(\log^2 n \log m)$-approximation algorithm for the adaptive Traveling Salesman Problem, where $n$ is the number of vertices and $m$ the number of scenarios in the demand distribution. \end{theorem}